 Detailed information must be documented in a Placement Handbook with specific information regarding the responsibilities of students, placement providers and the education provider.
-Information must include preparation for placements, support during the placement and expected outcomes.
+Information must include preparation for placements, any associated costs to the student for the placement, support during the placement and expected outcomes.
 This must be provided for any year-long placement taken during the degree, not just for clinical placements.